fay59/x86doc/README.md

 into my own, [pdfminer][3]-gloved hands to extract HTML pages straight from the documentation PDF themselves.

-*This branch is experimental.* Right now, it doesn't produce any useful output.
-However, it is expected to eventually do, and that output will be of much better quality than the crappy converter/BeautifulSoup combo.
-Be sure to check out the `master` branch if you want the final result.
+*This branch is experimental.* Right now, it parses about 415 of the 470ish instructions documented in Volume 2A and Volume 2B.
+Complex pages usually (but not always) render better with this branch than the `master` branch, but not all pages render.
+Be sure to check out the `master` branch if you want something immediately usable.

 The current documentation set can be found on [this page][4].